-- To forge a consensus; and - To decide when complete consensus is impossible or undesirable.
+- To be able to negotiate and mediate among contending social forces; - To forge a consensus; and - To decide when complete consensus is impossible or undesirable.

-NGO staff and citizens, too, should possess these skills so that consensus policymaking does not prevent them from being manipulated by more powerful state officials or by other interest groups.
+NGO staff and citizens, too, should possess these skills so that consensus policy-making does not prevent them from being manipulated by more powerful state officials or by other interest groups.